stjude/learngenomics.dev/docs/01-biological-foundations/04-translation.md

 Codons specify that a particular protein building block, or **amino acid**, should be added to a growing protein chain.
 For example, the mRNA sequence above has "CCU" in the second codon position.
-This codon instructs the protein assembling machinery of the cell to a Proline to the amino acid sequence at position two.
+This codon instructs the protein assembling machinery of the cell to add a Proline to the amino acid sequence at position two.

 As shown in the amino acid lookup table below, other codons specify that translation should start or stop at a particular position.
 Further, multiple triplets translate to